Madeleine of Valois: Early life

 Madeleine was born at the Château de Saint-Germain-en-Laye, France, the fifth child and third daughter of King Francis I of France and Claude, Duchess of Brittany, herself the eldest daughter of King Louis XII of France and Anne, Duchess of Brittany.

 She was frail from birth, and grew up in the warm and temperate Loire Valley region of France, rather than at Paris, as her father feared that the cold would destroy her delicate health.
 Together with her sister, Margaret, she was raised by her aunt, Marguerite de Navarre until her father remarried and his new wife, Eleanor of Austria, took them into her own household.
 By her sixteenth birthday, she had contracted tuberculosis.

 Marriage negotiations

 Three years before Madeleine's birth, the Franco-Scottish Treaty of Rouen was made to bolster the Auld Alliance after Scotland's defeat at the Battle of Flodden.
 A marriage between a French princess and the Scottish King was one of its provisions.
 In April 1530, John Stewart, Duke of Albany, was appointed commissioner to finalize the royal marriage between James V and Madeleine.
 However, as Madeleine did not enjoy good health, another French bride, Mary of Bourbon, was proposed.

-James V contracted to marry Mary of Bourbon, and travelled to France in 1536 to meet her, but smitten with the delicate Madeleine, he asked Francis I for her hand in marriage.
+James V sent his herald James Atkinhead to see Mary of Bourbon, and a contract was made for James to marry her.
+Although Mary not being a daughter of the King, she was allotted a dowry like that of a French princess.
+King James travelled to France in 1536 to meet Mary of Bourbon.
+However upon arrival James was not attracted to Mary.
+James was taken with the beauty of the delicate Madeleine, he asked Francis I for her hand in marriage.
 Fearing the harsh climate of Scotland would prove fatal to his daughter's already failing health, Francis I initially refused to permit the marriage.